neronotte/vite-template-dataverse-webresources/README.md

 Once the template has been installed, move in the `.\<your-webresource-name>` folder and:

 1. Change the value of the **title** tag of the `./index.html` page to provide a meaningful title for your webresource.
-2. If needed, in the same `./index.html` page change the relative url of `./ClientGlobalContext.js.aspx` page.
-3. Update `./src/App.tsx` file, the entry point of your custom webresource.
+2. Update `./src/App.tsx` file, the entry point of your custom webresource.
-4. Calculate the path of the folder where you want to save the build outputs, relative to the one of the current package, search for all the occurrence of the `<output path>` string and replace it with the calculated path (there should be just 1 occurrence, in the `vite.config.ts` file).
+3. Calculate the path of the folder where you want to save the build outputs, relative to the one of the current package, search for all the occurrence of the `<output path>` string and replace it with the calculated path (there should be just 1 occurrence, in the `vite.config.ts` file).
-5. Update the `name` token in the `package.json` file setting a meaningful name for your webresource
+4. Update the `name` token in the `package.json` file setting a meaningful name for your webresource

 ## ✏️ References